Kenato254/loginSystem/README.md

 ## BASIC LOGIN SYSTEM Built with Django
 ### Intro ##
-### This is a simple authenication app developed using Django framework.
-It's a part of topics I covered during #100DaysOfCode challenge.
-My motivation to build this project was to put into practise what I learned during the above mentioned challenge as well as to tighten up my Django skills.
-This mini-app can be easily integrated into a bigger system project that needs an email and a password to authenticate a user. ###
+### This is a simple authentication app developed using the Django framework.
+It's a part of the topics I covered during #100DaysOfCode challenge.
+My motivation to build this project was to put into practice what I learned during the above-mentioned challenge as well as to tighten up my Django skills.
+This mini-app can be easily integrated into a bigger system project that needs an email and a password to authenticate a user.
+###

 ![login-image](screenshot/login.jpg)